codahale/yrgourd/README.md

 Now the initiator and acceptor each have two protocols: `yg_recv` for decrypting received packets, and `yg_send` for encrypting sent packets.

-Transport between the initiator and acceptor uses length-delimited frames with a 3-byte little-endian length prepended to each packet.
+Transport between the initiator and acceptor uses length-delimited frames with a 3-byte big-endian length prepended to each packet.
 (The length does not include these 3 bytes.)

 To send a frame, the sender would perform the following: